 The use of coworking technology

-In 2025, coworking technology is doing way more than just powering the Wi-Fi in shared spaces.
+These days, coworking technology is doing way more than just powering the Wi-Fi in shared spaces.

 Coworking management software like Archie is helping teams automate things like invoicing, member onboarding, access control, and reporting.
 Some coworking spaces have saved over 15 hours a week, giving staff more time to focus on members instead of admin.